yoodame/ld_import/README.markdown

 Goals
 =====
-- Make it easy for site builders, including non-developers, to import remote RDF content
+- Make it easy for site builders, including non-developers, to import remote Linked Data content
-- Allow RDF to be mapped to standard Drupal structures (CCK, Taxonomy)
+- Allow Linked Data to be mapped to standard Drupal structures (CCK, Taxonomy)
 - Provide a way to update nodes manually or automatically

 Features
 ========
 - Support for Linked Data and SPARQL endpoints (via ARC2)
-- Allows users to define mappings between RDF properties and Drupal node properties
+- Allows users to define mappings between Linked Data properties and Drupal node properties
-- Requires very little knowledge about RDF and SPARQL
+- Requires little knowledge about Linked Data, RDF, and SPARQL
 - Automatically fetches human-readable labels for object properties
-- Automatically filters out content in languages different from the site (when language is explicitly set in RDF)
+- Automatically filters out content in languages different from the site (when language is explicitly set in Linked Data)
 - Provides hooks to 'preprocess' retrieved data and hooks to expose additional node properties